stewartmckee/docx_mailmerge/README.md

 # DocxMailmerge

+Performs a mail merge on DOCX (Microsoft Office Word) files.
+The user can use the Mail Merge Manager feature of Microsoft Word to create templates with merge fields embedded in the document.
+This library then allows a developer to take that DOXC file template as an input along with a hash containing the merge field names and values, and will return a merged document as a DOCX file that can be saved as a file, or persisted in a paperclip attachment or any other programmatic use.

 DocxMailmerge is a Ruby port of the Python [docx-mailmerge](https://github.com/Bouke/docx-mailmerge/) library.
 It currently only supports simple merge fields (without inner formatting) and does not support image merge.

 ## Installation